Tyrrrz/SpellingUkraine/readme.md

 ## Contributing

-Read [the instructions](data/vocabulary) on how to add or update vocabulary entries.
+Read the [instructions](data/vocabulary) to learn how to add or update vocabulary entries.